LocalJoost/LocalJoost.github.io/_posts/2022-01-30-Removing-the-'hiccup'-from-repeating-Unity-animations.markdown

 And if you click that, you see how Unity tries to be helpful.
 In the natural world, a physical object wants to change speed needs to overcome it's own *inertia*.
 When it starts moving it doesn't instantly reach it's speed - it *accelerates*. and when it stops moving, it slows down first before coming to a full stop.
 So this makes stuff that moves, move more naturally.
 Unless, of course, if you want to make a repeating animation like a rotating arrow - then it messes it up completely.

-So what you need to do is, *carefully* click the point top left in the curve, right click the select "Auto"
+So what you need to do is, *carefully* click the point top left in the curve, right click, then select "Auto"

 ![](/assets/2022-01-30-Removing-the-'hiccup'-from-repeating-Unity-animations/point1.png)